You can download the map and GPS pack here. It includes

 For those taking on the full challenge, you journey ever Northward, following the dyke and also the course of a Roman road, through the forest and up to the Beacon Ring fort, before descending to the outskirts of Welshpool.
 You now enjoy something very rare on Offa’s Dyke, flat terrain.
 This 10 mile section of the dyke footpath follows the Montgomery Canal and then the River Severn before leaving the river at Trederwen, to Four Crosses, Llanymynech.
 Here we divert off the dyke to reach indoor checkpoint 7 at Llanymynech.

-Rejoin the Dyke footpath and ascend Llanymynech Hill, heading on the next undulating section where you pass a few miles to the West of Oswestry, before a descent and then short divert from the dyke footpath (though staying next to the dyke itself) to climb to indoor checkpoint 8 in the grounds of the spectacular Chirk Castle.
+Rejoin the Dyke footpath and ascend Llanymynech Hill, heading on the next undulating section where you pass a few miles to the West of Oswestry, before a descent and then short divert from the dyke footpath (though staying next to the dyke itself) to climb to pass through the grounds of the spectacular Chirk Castle

-You will exit by the North West gate to rejoin Offa’s Dyke path, which passes under the Froncysyllte, past the famous heritage site, on through the Vale of Llangollen to skirt the crags beneath the Ruabon Mountain and descend through the Llandegla forest to Pen-Y-Stryt to reach the only outdoor (campsite) checkpoint (CP9).
+You will exit by the North West gate to rejoin Offa’s Dyke path, onto CP8 at Froncysyllte, past the famous heritage bridge, on through the Vale of Llangollen to skirt the crags beneath the Ruabon Mountain and descend through the Llandegla forest to Pen-Y-Stryt to reach the only outdoor (campsite) checkpoint (CP9).

 For many the next section may be the most spectacular, the most memorable, and certainly the most tiring, given the distance already traveled.
 It is a spectacular section of hill forts; sharp ascent then descent repeated, seemingly endlessly (18 miles) , visiting Moel y Plas, Moel Llanfair, Moel Gyw, Moel Eithinen, Foel Fenlli, the jubilee Tower at Moel Famau, Moel Dywll, Moel Llys-y-coed, and last but by no means least Moel Arthur.
 You then enjoy a long descend all the way to the final indoor checkpoint 10 at The Woodland Skills Centre in Bodfari.